mxmlnkn/ratarmount/README.md

 ratarmount --help
 ```

-You can also simply download [ratarmount.py](https://github.com/mxmlnkn/ratarmount/raw/master/ratarmount.py) and call it directly but then BZip2 support will not work and you will have to install the dependencies manually, so at least `pip3 install --user fusepy`.
+You can also simply download [ratarmount.py](https://github.com/mxmlnkn/ratarmount/raw/master/ratarmount.py) and call it directly after installing the dependencies manually with: `pip3 install --user fusepy indexed_bzip2`.

-If you want to use other serialization backends instead of the default SQLite one, then either install those packages manually or install ratarmount by specifying the `legacy-serializers` feature:
+If you want to use other serialization backends instead of the default SQLite one, e.g., because you still have indexes lying around created with those backends and don't want to spend time recreating them, then you'll have to install a version older than 0.5.0 with the optional `legacy-serializers` feature:

 ```
-pip install ratarmount[legacy-serializers]
+pip install ratarmount[legacy-serializers]==0.4.1
 ```

 # Usage

 ```
-usage: ratarmount.py [-h] [-f] [-d DEBUG] [-c] [-r] [-s SERIALIZATION_BACKEND]
+usage: ratarmount.py [-h] [-f] [-d DEBUG] [-c] [-r]
-                     [-p PREFIX] [--fuse FUSE]
+                     [-gs GZIP_SEEK_POINT_SPACING] [-p PREFIX] [-o FUSE] [-v] mount_source [mount_source ...] [mount_point]
-                     tar-file-path [mount-path]

-If no mount path is specified, then the tar will be mounted to a folder of the same name but without a file extension.
-TAR files contained inside the tar and even TARs in TARs in TARs will be mounted recursively at folders of the same name barred the file extension '.tar'.
-In order to reduce the mounting time, the created index for random access to files inside the tar will be saved to
-<path to tar>.index.<backend>[.<compression].
-If it can't be saved there, it
-will be saved in ~/.ratarmount/<path to tar: '/' ->
-'_'>.index.<backend>[.<compression].
+With ratarmount, you can:
+  - Mount a TAR file to a folder for read-only access
+  - Bind mount a folder to another folder for read-only access
+  - Union mount a list of TARs and folders to a folder for read-only access

 positional arguments:
-  tar-file-path         The path to the TAR archive to be mounted. mount-path            The path to a folder to mount the TAR contents into.
+  mount_source          The path to the TAR archive to be mounted.
+If multiple
+                        archives and/or folders are specified, then they will be mounted as if the arguments coming first were updated with the contents of the archives or folders specified thereafter, i.e., the list of TARs and folders will be union mounted. mount_point           The path to a folder to mount the TAR contents into.
-                        (default: None)
+                        If no mount path is specified, the TAR will be mounted to a folder of the same name but without a file extension. (default: None)

 optional arguments:
   -h, --help            show this help message and exit